Any stock case can be converted into a custom case when a custom foam interior is added.

 Foam inserts can be easily prototyped and when it comes to production, inexpensive cutting dies produce the most complex shapes.
-Layers of foam are laminated and trimmed to properly fit any case for protection and presentation.
+Foam layers are laminated and trimmed to properly fit any case for protection and presentation.

-Die-Cut Foam: This custom interior is cut from a steel rule die formed to your exact specifications and is cost-effective for purchases of multiple cases that require identical foam interiors.
+Die-Cut Foam: This custom interior is cut from a steel rule die formed to your exact specifications and is cost-effective for purchases of quantities of cases that require identical foam interiors.

 The die-cutting process.

-Water Jet: This process of cutting foam uses a high-pressure water stream.
+Water Jet Cutting: This process of cutting foam uses a high-pressure water stream.
 The smallest details are easily cut with great accuracy.
-The cavity walls are straight at full depth unlike the die-cut method, which leaves the walls slightly bowed.
+The cavity walls are straight at full depth unlike the die-cut method, which leaves walls slightly bowed.
 There is no tooling charge, but there may be a computer programming charge.

 Types of Foam Commonly Used